HarshiniMarappan/Foxm-Internship-Project/README.md

 # Graphs In Python
-I had chosen the [Movie ratings Dataset](https://drive.google.com/file/d/1Mn4dJV_OpscHinW7YQhpLGjEICTE32nP/view?usp=sharing) to illustrate some of the data visualisation methods in python .
+I had chosen a [Movie ratings Dataset](https://drive.google.com/file/d/1Mn4dJV_OpscHinW7YQhpLGjEICTE32nP/view?usp=sharing) to illustrate some of the data visualisation methods in python .

+## Tech Stack Used
+**Programming Language :** Python

+**Libraries and Modules :** Pandas , Matplotlib, Statistics

 ## Dataset Description
 This data set contains list of Hollywood Movies released between the years _2007 - 2011_ and their respective _Genre, Rotten Tomatoes ratings (in %), Audience ratings (in %) and Budget_.